wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 "Do we?"

 Ivy looked at Tamsin, hearing the edge in her voice.
 "He made a mistake.
 A bad one.
-But maybe—"
+But maybe..."

 "Maybe nothing."
 Tamsin's hands were fists at her sides.
 "He handed them everything.
 Every route, every backup plan, every way we keep people safe.
 And for what?
 So Bram would pat him on the head and call him a good citizen?"